-As part of their comprehensive responsibilities, PAs conduct interviews and physical exams, diagnose and treat illnesses, order and interpret tests, counsel on preventive health care, assist in surgery, and in virtually all states can write prescriptions.
+Once in clinical practice alongside the physician, they can be found in the primary care specialties of family medicine, internal medicine, pediatrics, and obstetrics and gynecology as well as in other medical and surgical specialties and subspecialties.
+As part of their comprehensive responsibilities, PAs conduct interviews, perform physical exams, diagnose and treat illnesses, order and interpret tests, counsel on preventive health care, and assist.
 A PA's practice may also include education and research.

 What a PA does varies with training, experience, state law and the scope of the supervising physician's practice.
 In general, a PA will see many of the same types of patients as the physician.
 Referral to or consultation with the physician is done for unusual or hard to manage cases.
-Forty-eight states, the District of Columbia, and Guam have enacted laws that authorize PA to prescribe in the context of the M.D.-PA practice arrangement.
+Fifty states, the District of Columbia, and Guam have enacted laws that authorize PA to prescribe in the context of the MD-PA practice arrangement.